MicrosoftDocs/win32/desktop-src/DevNotes/sdbgetfirstchild.md

 ---
-Description: Searches for a child TAG within the specified parent and returns the TAGID of the first child. ms.assetid: 67538c7e-6360-40fa-b50f-dcbc7a6a147d
+description: Searches for a child TAG within the specified parent and returns the TAGID of the first child. ms.assetid: 67538c7e-6360-40fa-b50f-dcbc7a6a147d
 title: SdbGetFirstChild function
 ms.topic: reference